-The Climate Challenge Fund (CCF) is a Scottish Government grant programme managed by environmental charity Keep Scotland Beautiful.
+The Climate Challenge Fund (CCF) is a Scottish Government grant programme.
 The CCF provides funding and support to help community-led organisations in Scotland tackle climate change through projects that reduce local carbon emissions.
+Over 1,150 projects across all 32 local authorities have been awarded CCF grants for activities involving energy efficiency, sustainable travel, local food and resource efficiency.
+Total CCF funding since 2008 has exceeded £115 million.

 Arisaig Eco Projects